What you bring to the table, sexually, matters.

 For women, their peak SMV is usually between 20 and 25, give and take a few years.
 During that time, they will get the maximum amount of attention from men.

 For men, their peak SMV is usually between 30 and 35, give and take a few years.
-During that time, they will appear the most desirable to women.
+During that time, they will seem the most desirable to women.

-There is also a difference in how quickly our SMVs go down.
-With women, it tends to decline more rapidly, once you have peaked.
-With men, the decline in SMV tends to happen more slowly.
+There is a difference in how quickly SMVs go down.
+With women, it tends to decline more rapidly.
+With men, the decline tends to happen more slowly.

 Of course, I am generalizing.
-There are incredibly hot 50-year-old women (Sofía Vergara is 51) and there are plenty of 30-year-old men that nobody wants to touch.
-But as a general tendency, it holds true.
+There are incredibly hot 50-year-old women (Sofía Vergara is past 50) and there are plenty of 30-year-old men that nobody wants to touch.
+But as a general tendency, it holds.

-This is a common mistake that I saw with our dating coaching clients.
-Even though they want to be in a long-term relationship, they would off on committing, always thinking someone better might come along.
+This was a common mistake I saw in our male dating coaching clients.
+Even though many dreamed of being in a long-term relationship, they would put off committing, always thinking someone better might come along.

-For either gender, if they miss the window, the consequences are substantial.
-They will have to settle for a partner less than optimal than what they could have had earlier.
-In some cases, they might come away altogether empty-handed.
+For either gender, if you miss the window, the consequences will be dire.
+You will have to settle for a less-than-optimal partner or you might come away altogether empty-handed.

-What attributes we find attractive in others also change over time.
+What attributes we find attractive in others change over time.

-Stage I (approx. 15–30 years): Here, we are most concerned with sexual attraction.
+Stage I (approx. 15–30 years): Here, we are most concerned with mutual attraction and sex.
 The limiting factor is usually the woman.
 She decides if it happens or not.

 Stage II (approx. 31–45 years): Now the game becomes about starting a family.
 The limiting factor is usually the man.
 He must decide if he is on board or not.